Unkn0wn-M4ster/amfosstasks/README.md

 - Disciplined (If and when required I will put my heart and soul into my work)
 - Good Communication Skills
 - Totally a good sense of humor (Dont question it)
+- consistent ( Even tho I wont be able to do things I would try my hardest)
+- Motivated (Generally im motivated If I have a goal I shall finish)

 ## 2 What are your goals for the next six months?
 How will you accomplish them?